Abduraxmonnn/edu-center-navigator/README.md

 This project raised in architecture `MVT` `(Model View Template)`.
 There are email verification, multilanguage, user token, calculate statistics each centers and other features.

+### About the FrontEnd
+You can view project in github with link: https://github.com/MZayniddin/TCB

 ***